-Students can submit work that is 10%+ or 10%- of the assignment word count.
+Students can submit work that is 10%+ or 10%- of the assignment word count excluding reference notes and bibliography listing.

 Students should remember to retain an electronic copy of their work on file, as the student is finally responsible for storage of work.